neondatabase/website/content/docs/manage/overview.md

 ## Neon account

-This is the account used to register with Neon.
+This is the account you used to register with Neon.
 Neon currently supports registering with GitHub, Google, or partner accounts.

 ## API keys

-API keys are global and belong to the Neon user account.
-API keys are used with the [Neon API](../../reference/api-refernce) to create and manage a Neon projects or any object within a project.
+API keys are global and belong to the your Neon account.
+API keys are used with the [Neon API](../../reference/api-refernce) to create and manage a Neon projects or objects within a project.
 A Neon account can create unlimited API keys.
 For more information, see [API keys](../api-keys).

 ## Projects